-NOTE: For low value-based alerts (such as EmsQueuesConsumerCountLow), to set the warning to occur sooner, increase the Warning Level value.
-To set the warning to occur later, reduce value is exceeded an alarm is executed.
+Set the Global alarm threshold for the selected alert.
+When the specified value is exceeded an alarm is executed.
 To set the alarm to occur sooner, reduce the Alarm Level value.
 To set the warning to occur later, increase the Alarm Level value.